step-/nathans-wallpaper/README.md

 ## Warnings

-### Stop the slideshow
+### Warning: Stop the Slideshow

-I found this warning in Nathan's [original thread](http://www.murga-linux.com/puppy/viewtopic.php?t=29657) for version 0.5:
+Rather old advice: I found this warning in Nathan's [original thread](http://www.murga-linux.com/puppy/viewtopic.php?t=29657) for version **0.5**:

 _CAUTION!
 You must manually stop the slideshow before shutting down X or your ROX pinboard file will become corrupted.
 This is automatically taken care of in Grafpup but will have to be sorted out in Puppy if this is to be adopted._

-I do not know if this warning still applies to version 0.6.3, which this version forked.
-You have been warned; be careful to stop a running slideshow before shutting down X. The command line is:
+I do not know if this old warning still applies to version **0.6.3**, from which this fork was derived.
+You have been warned; be sure to stop a running slideshow before shutting down X, with this command line `wallpaper -stop` or from the application menu.
-`wallpaper -stop`.

-### Pass valid image files to the slideshow
+### Warning: Pass Valid Image Files to the Slideshow

 If you play the slideshow with
 ```